mk-Guvi/Recoil-Counter/README.md

 9.)create the counterdoubleselector that multiplies the counterState value by 2 by importing selector form recoil in counterState.js file.

 10.)create countDoubleDisplay.js file under src and create the countDoubleDiplay component that returns the countValue as doubled by importing counterDoubleSelector from counterState.js and useRecoilState hook and import this as component in app.js

+NOTE:

+useRecoilState is used When we want to both read & edit a state

+useRecoilValue is used When we want to read a state. which may increase the performance

+usesetRecoilState is used When we want to edit a state.

+useResetRecoilState() is used When we want to reset a state value.

+11.)change useRecoilState to useRecoilValue in all components.